google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/forms/index.md

 [Try it](https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ui/input/forms/order.html){: target="_blank" .external }

-Note: The <code>datalist</code> values are provided as suggestions, and users are not restricted to the suggestions provided.
+Note: The `datalist` values are provided as suggestions, and users are not restricted to the suggestions provided.

 ## Label and name inputs properly